LuandaGuide · Sport · City Life

 Big picture

 These races are not only about sport.
-They also show how Luanda is evolving culturally, socially and even emotionally.
+They also show how Luanda is evolving culturally, socially and emotionally.

 One of the things this video captures well is the atmosphere before the race even begins.
 You can feel the anticipation, the concentration and the quiet build-up before the city suddenly shifts into movement.

 The Nova Marginal brings a different visual energy to running.
-The coastline, the open space and the early morning light give the whole event a very particular atmosphere.
+The coastline, the open space and the early morning light give the event a very particular atmosphere.

 What stands out here is not only the route, but the sense of community around it: music, encouragement, movement and a city that briefly feels organised around health, rhythm and human connection.

-São Silvestre carries a different emotional weight.
+Sao Silvestre carries a different emotional weight.
 It is not just another race.
 It feels like a ritual of closure and renewal, a way of ending the year through collective movement.

 This is where running becomes something bigger than sport: memory, resilience, celebration and the shared feeling of moving forward together.